 While the Bible does mention Iran, it is under its traditional name of Persia.
 Its alliances in the coming years will be much the same as they were in the past during the Medo-Persian Empire.

 The Medes are the Russians, which are also tied to Gog, Magog, Tubal and Meschech.
-These connections are thoroughly covered in the two-part article series The Future of Russia – Part 1.
+These connections are thoroughly covered in the two-part article series What Is Russia’s Endgame?.